AdoDragicevic/Posts/README.md

 # Posts

-## Single Page App made from scratch with React Hooks (including useContext & useReducer) and React Router :pencil2:
+## Single Page App made from scratch with React Hooks (including useContext & useReducer) and Router :pencil2:

 ### Visit it on Netlify